 Compare the best GIC rates available

 Deposit insurance: If you purchase a GIC through a bank or credit union, your investment is protected up to a certain amount.
 Most banks and federally regulated credit unions are members of the Canada Deposit Insurance Corporation (CDIC).
-The CDIC insures eligible deposits up to $100,000 per each insured category (GICs with terms of more than five years or foreign currency GICs aren’t covered).
+The CDIC insures eligible deposits up to $100,000 per each insured category.
 Provincially regulated credit unions may offer more protection than the CDIC.
 For example, the Deposit Insurance Corporation of Ontario insures deposits in non-registered accounts up to $250,000.
 If your GICs are in a registered account, your protection is unlimited.

 Cashable/redeemable GICs: Although the financial industry tends to use both cashable and redeemable GICs interchangeably, there is a difference.
 Cashable GICs can be cashed in but only after a certain amount of time has passed (typically 30 to 90 days).
 Redeemable GICs can be cashed in at any time after being purchased but are usually subject to early redemption rates.
 Because of their flexibility, cashable and redeemable GICs offer lower interest rates than non-cashable and non-redeemable GICs.